Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 - This season, he's put up 19.5% of the Knicks' attempted field goals, as he's averaging 18.6 per contest.

-- He's knocked down 2.8 threes per game, or 21.0% of his team's makes from beyond the arc this season.

-- Randle's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- Defensively, the Heat are second in the league, allowing 109.8 points per game.

-- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per contest.
+- Allowing 109.8 points per contest, the Heat are the second-ranked team in the league defensively.

-- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per game.
+- In terms of assists, the Heat are 14th in the league, giving up 25.6 per game.

 Julius Randle vs. the Heat